awknode/homelab-2/README.md

 this should create a proxmox template ( id 999 ).

+as this variables.tf contains the proxmox password we won't add it to github ( it is ignored via .gitignore )

 ## 4. bootstrapping kubernetes
 then we can create the k3s cluster for this to function.
 We'l run terraform which creates 3 vms for k3s, installs k3s using k3sup, then installs helm, it then adds the repo for argocd, installs argocd, kubeseal and then last but not least triggeres two local helm chart located in deploy/helm/bootstrap-core-apps and deploy/helm/bootstrap-optional-apps.
 These local helm charts come with a values.yaml to set your own settings.
 This app follows the "app of app" pattern ( it basically is responsible for loading all other apps - and updates in the future ).